 Machine learning in the stock market is not just about predicting upcoming economic trends.
-We can also take advantage of algorithms to fight fraud and improve back-office activities.
+We can also take advantage of algorithms for machine learning-based fraud detection and back-office workflow optimization.

 ML-powered tools can take on the role of detectives with the same zeal with which they play that of clairvoyants.
 Specifically, they may take advantage of their data processing capabilities to prevent or detect fraud, money laundering, and other financial crimes.

 All they have to do is to cross-check transactions and traders' personal data to spot inconsistencies in the information provided or anomalies in their typical activity, which could be clues of potential misconduct.
-ML solutions can also adapt to new fraudulent behaviors breaking standard patterns, and consequently fasten reaction times of competent authorities when facing unprecedented threats.
+ML-based anomaly detection solutions can also adapt to new fraudulent behaviors breaking standard patterns, and consequently fasten reaction times of competent authorities when facing unprecedented threats.

 Nowadays, this aspect of AI application in finance is more important than ever, given the increasingly strict trading regulations and the need for greater compliance in asset management.
 In this regard, machines can be a valuable ally, ensuring greater accuracy and, at the same time, lower operating costs.

 Indeed, many major financial players have understood the potential of these technologies in fighting crime, including Nasdaq that is testing an ML-based surveillance system to deal with any attempts at trade manipulation.
 Its algorithms are leveraged to identify irregular patterns and send an alert to exchange officials.